 If you like Marvel or Star Wars, then Disney+ is a must-have streaming service.
 There’s so much back catalog to get through, along with The Mandalorian, it’ll take four months, costing $28 (well, $27.96) to get through it all.
 That sounds like great value.

 The big question is, what is Disney+ bringing in 2020?
-There’s the new season of The Clone Wars and two Marvel shows have been moved forwards, including The Falcon and Winter Soldier and WandaVision.
+There’s the new season of The Clone Wars and two Marvel shows that have been moved forwards, including The Falcon and Winter Soldier and WandaVision.
 It’s also possible that the second season of The Mandalorian starts at the end of the year.
 2020 is now looking interesting for Disney+.

 CBS All Access (Geek Rating 8/10)